 Each whole public warrant entitles the warrant holder to purchase one ordinary share at a price of \$11.50 per ordinary share at any time commencing on 30 days following the Business Combination completion date.
 The public warrants will expire on the date that is five years following the date on which they first became exercisable, or earlier upon redemption of the public warrants or liquidation of the Company.
 A public warrant holder may exercise only whole public warrants at a given time.
-No fractional public warrants will be issued or delivered upon exchange of the units and only whole public warrants will trade on Euronext Amsterdam.
+No fractional public warrants will be issued or delivered upon exchange of the units and only whole public warrants will rrade on Euronext Amsterdam.
 Accordingly, unless an investor purchases at least two units, it will not be able to receive or trade a whole public warrant.
-The public warrant holders in such capacity do not have the rights of shareholders or any voting rights until they exercise their public warrants and receive ordinary shares.
-After the issuance of ordinary shares upon exercise of the public warrants, such ordinary shares will entitle the holder to the same rights as any other ordinary shareholder.
+The public warrant holders in such capacity do not have the rights of shareholders or any voting rights until they exercise their public warrants, such ordinary shares will entitle the holder to the same rights as any other ordinary shareholder.

 Once the public warrants become exercisable (and prior to their expiration), the Company has the ability to redeem the outstanding public warrants in accordance with the terms and conditions as set out in the prospectus.
-As at 31 December 2021 no public warrants have been issued other than those in treasury.
+As at 30 June 2022, the Company has issues 5,838,070 public warrants, with the remainder held in treasury.